hrbrmstr/spiderbar/README.md

 The following functions are implemented:

   - `can_fetch`: Test URL paths against a robxp robots.txt object
-  - `crawl_delays`: Retrive all agent crawl delay values in a robxp robots.txt object
+  - `crawl_delays`: Retrieve all agent crawl delay values in a robxp robots.txt object
   - `print.robxp`: Custom printer for ’robxp“ objects
   - `robxp`: Parse a ‘robots.txt’ file & create a ‘robxp’ object